Portrait_Cooper Woods

 About Cooper

-By 2020–21 he had broken into World Cup finals and placed 15th at his first World Championships in Almaty.
+By 2020–21, he had qualified for the World Cup finals and placed 15th at his first World Championships in Almaty.
 The momentum carried into 2021–22: a personal-best fifth place at the Deer Valley World Cup set him up for an outstanding Olympic debut at Beijing 2022.
-There he made the men’s moguls super final and finished sixth with 78.88 points, joining Dale Begg‑Smith and Matt Graham as the only Australian men to reach an Olympic moguls super final.
+He made the men’s moguls super final and finished sixth with 78.88 points, joining Dale Begg‑Smith and Matt Graham as the only Australian men to reach an Olympic moguls super final.

 Cooper’s form matured again across 2023–24.
 In January 2024, he earned his first World Cup podium, taking silver at Waterville Valley in the United States with a score of 81.04 points in the super final, splitting Japan’s Ikuma Horishima (first) and Canada’s Mikaël Kingsbury (third).
 He backed that breakthrough with consistent top‑10 finishes and closed the season ranked eleventh in single moguls, seventh in dual moguls and tenth overall on the World Cup standings.